Discontinuity-aware physics-informed neural network for phase-field method in three-phase flow with phase change: Results

 \subsection{Three-phase droplet icing}

-The droplet icing process with phase change is fundamentally a moving-interface problem involving multiple interfaces: the ice-water interface, described by the AC equation (Eq. \eqref{eq: AC}) to represent the freezing process, and the air–water interface, described by the CH equation (Eq. \eqref{eq: CH}) to capture the volume-conserved evolution of the water–air boundary, with the flow field governed by the NS equations (Eqs. \eqref{eq: mass}-\eqref{eq: energy}).
-As shown in Fig. \ref{fig: domain}, the spatial domain is defined as $\Omega=[0,4] \times [0,8]$, discretized into 200 and 400 grid points in the $x$- and $y$-directions, respectively, and the temporal domain $T=[0,15]$ is divided into 3 subdomains, $T_1=[0,5]$, $T_2=[5,10]$, and $T_3=[10,15]$, each uniformly resolved with 200 time steps.
-The initial shape of the droplet is approximated by a circular segment with a radius of $r_c=1.6$ mm and a height of 2.28 mm, surrounded by air.
-To reduce computational cost, only half of the droplet is simulated by applying a symmetry boundary condition along the central vertical axis.
-The bottom boundary is prescribed as a supercooled wall at ${-25^\circ\mathrm{C}}$ to initiate freezing, while the top boundary is maintained at a constant temperature.
-The initial temperature of both the water and air phases is set to ${25^\circ\mathrm{C}}$.
-The right boundary is specified as an outflow condition.
+The droplet icing process with phase change is fundamentally a moving-interface problem involving multiple interfaces: the ice-water interface, described by the AC equation (Eq. \ref{eq: AC}) modelling the freezing process, and the air–water interface, described by the CH equation (Eq. \ref{eq: CH}) capturing the volume-conserved evolution of the water–air boundary, with the flow field governed by the NS equations (Eqs. \ref{eq: mass}-\ref{eq: energy}).
+As shown in Figure \ref{fig: domain}, the spatial domain is defined as $\Omega=[0,4]$ mm $\times$ $[0,8]$ mm, discretized into 200 and 400 grid points in the $x$- and $y$-directions, respectively, and the temporal domain $\mathcal{T}=[0,12]$ s is divided into $M=3$ subdomains, $\mathcal{T}_1=[0,4]$ s, $\mathcal{T}_2=[4,8]$ s, and $\mathcal{T}_3=[8,12]$ s, each uniformly discretized with 200 time steps.
+The initial shape of the droplet is approximated by a circular segment with a radius of $r_0=1.6$ mm and a height of 2.28 mm, surrounded by air.
+To reduce computational cost, half of the droplet is simulated by applying a symmetry boundary condition along the central vertical axis.
+The bottom boundary is prescribed as a supercooled wall at $T_{sub}={-25^\circ\mathrm{C}}$ to initiate freezing, while the top boundary is maintained at a constant temperature.
+The initial temperature of both the water and air phases is set to ${25\,^\circ\mathrm{C}}$.
+The right boundary is specified as an outflow.

-The material properties of pure ice, water, and air are listed in Table \ref{tab:phase_properties} and are assumed to be constant and independent of temperature and pressure.
-The density of water is $10^3$ times that of the air, and its viscosity is set to $10^7$ times the air viscosity, resulting in a significantly higher density and viscosity ratios than in case 2 and thereby increasing the difficulty of the PINN simulations.
-In addition, the viscosity of ice is set to $10^5$ times that of water, which is sufficiently large to suppress any motion within the solid phase.
-The values of the other physical parameters are shown in Table \ref{tab:physical_parameters}.
-The dynamics of the droplet icing process are governed by the dimensionless Prandtl number $Pr$, the Bond number $Bo$, the Weber number $We$, and the Stefan number $St$ \cite{vu2015numerical}:
+The material properties of pure ice, water, and air are listed in Table \ref{tab:physical_parameters} and are assumed to be constant and independent of temperature and pressure.
+In this case, the viscosity and density ratios exceed seven and three orders of magnitude, respectively, significantly exceeding previous cases and thereby increasing the challenge of simulations.
+In addition, the viscosity of ice is set to five orders of magnitude higher than that of water, which is sufficiently large to suppress any motion within the solid phase.
+The dynamics of the droplet icing process are governed by the dimensionless Prandtl number $Pr$, the Weber number $We$, and the Stefan number $St$: